-Sales mix is the proportions of different products and services that comprise the total sales of a company.
-The concept is used to understand the reasons for changes in net profits, even when total sales remain approximately the same from period to period.
+Sales mix is the proportion of different products and services that comprise the total sales of a company.
+Sales mix is a key issue in businesses that sell products with differing profit levels, since a change in the mix of product sold can trigger a change in net profits, even when total sales remain approximately the same from period to period.

 In many cases, each product or service that a company provides has a different profit, so changes in sales mix (even if sales levels remain the same) usually result in differing amounts of profit from period to period.
 Thus, if a company introduces a new product that has a low profit, and which it sells aggressively, it is quite possible that profits will decline even as total sales increase.
 Conversely, if a company elects to drop a low-profit product line and instead push sales of a higher-profit product line, total profits can actually increase even as total sales decline.